Norabeh/norabeh.github.io/content/english/about.md

     Managing the online directory, as well as preparing and editing a weekly newsletter, that reaches more than 200,000 subscribers.

-- ### Editor-in-Chief

-    Egypt Business Directory .
-Freelance Remote.
-2016 - Present

-    Managing the online directory, as well as preparing and editing a weekly newsletter, that reaches more than 200,000 subscribers.

 - ### Communication Consultant
     TRIAL International .
 Geneva, Switzerland .
 March - June 2016